- What is multiple sclerosis?

 Does MS or its treatments pose any risks to becoming pregnant?

-Many of those diagnosed with MS are young women with plans of having children at some point in their future.
+Many of those diagnosed with MS are young adults with plans of having children at some point in their future.
 The good news is that MS does not affect fertility, and pregnancies progress “normally” (that is, having the same benefits and risks as someone without MS).

 For most women with MS, MS symptoms often stabilize or improve during pregnancy.
 Unfortunately, 20-to-40 percent of women have a relapse following delivery, so new mothers will need to plan for more rest and assistance during the first few months.
 Disease progression and long-term risk of additional relapses are not affected by pregnancy.